 Attendance Procedure: What You Can Expect

 - Teachers review attendance rates of students on an ongoing basis.
-Parents and guardians of students who are at a rate of 90% or less attendance, regardless of the reason for the absences, will be contacted.
-Teachers will want to bring attention to the chronic absenteeism as parents are often unaware of how the absences have accumulated.
+Parents and guardians of students whose attendance rate is 90% or less, regardless of the reason for the absences, will be contacted.
+Teachers will want to bring attention to the chronic absenteeism, as parents are often unaware of how the absences have accumulated.
 As well, teachers will want to discuss the reasons the student is missing school and try to build a plan with parents to address the concerns.